 Senior Care Comes in Many Forms

-And we are here to help you navigate through the options
+And, our Senior Living Consultants are here to help you navigate through your senior care options.

-Homemaker services are those that provide assistance with household tasks that an individual cannot manage alone.
-It is provided in an individual’s home with the intent of making it possible for someone to remain in his/her home and offer support with minor chores which may include cleaning house, cooking meals and running errands; also known as ‘personal care assistants’ or ‘companions’.
+Homemaker services are provided by companions who assist with household tasks that an individual cannot manage alone.
+It is provided in an individual’s home with the intent of making it possible for the individual to remain in his/her home and offer support with minor chores, which may include cleaning house, cooking meals and running errands.
+The individuals providing homemaker services are known as ‘personal care assistants’ or ‘companions.’

 Home Health Aides

-Home Health Aides provide a more extensive personal care option than what family, friends or homemaker services typically engage in; providing ‘hands-on’ personal care in the home; directed by medical personnel.
-Activities with which assistance is given include bathing, dressing, eating, transferring, assisting with maintaining continence, laundry, shopping for and preparing food, and medication management.
-May provide rides to the doctor.
-May act as an advisor to patients and families on certain issues; providing support by instruction or psychologically.
+Home Health Aides provide a more extensive personal care option than what family, friends or homemaker services typically engage in — providing ‘hands-on’ personal care in the home directed by medical personnel.
+Activities Home Health Aides assist with include bathing, dressing, eating, transferring, maintaining continence, laundry, shopping for and preparing food and medication management.
+They may also provide rides to the doctor.
+Some Home Health Aids may act as an advisor to patients and families on certain issues, providing support by instruction or psychologically.

 Adult Day Health Care (ADHC)

-ADH’s are facilities where the adult patient who need supervision and assistance during the daytime hours can be dropped off for certain hours.
-Programs typically provide meals, personal assistance, medication management, social interaction, therapeutic activities, and more.
-Transportation to and from the facility may be provided.
+ADHCs are facilities where the adult patient who needs supervision and assistance during the daytime hours can be dropped off for certain hours.
+Programs typically provide meals, personal assistance, medication management, social interaction, therapeutic activities and more.
+Transportation to and from the facility may also be provided.

 There are three types of Adult Day Health Care Models:

-Social Model – For individuals who do not need medical based services.
-This provides basic care, supervision, meals, recreations, and social activities.
+- Social Model – For individuals who do not need medical-based services, this model provides basic care, supervision, meals, recreations and social activities.

-Medical Model – For individuals who require medical monitoring because of health conditions.
-May also offer therapies – physical, occupational and speech.
+- Medical Model – This model is ideal for individuals who require medical monitoring because of health conditions.
+It may also include therapies – physical, occupational and speech.

-Combination Model – Both social and medical models are incorporated.
+- Combination Model – Both social and medical models are incorporated in the combination model.

 Independent Living / Retirement Communities

 Independent Living Communities are sometimes also called Retirement Communities.
-This living is typically similar to apartment style settings and with limited assistance when it is needed.
-Most Independent Living communities have a shared dining room where most of the residents go to for all their meals.
+These communities typically offer a living setting similar to apartment-style settings, with limited assistance when it is needed.
+Most Independent Living communities have a shared dining room, where most of the residents go to for all their meals.
 Depending on the community and state regulations, there may or may not be limited care services available for the residents.
-In certain communities, residents are allowed to hire and use private caregiving services if they have needs for a higher level of care.
+In certain communities, residents are allowed to hire and use private caregiving services, if they have needs for a higher level of care.

-This option is more for active seniors who may benefit from increased socialization and are still able to perform most all activities of daily living (ADLs) on their own.
+This option is more for active seniors who may benefit from increased socialization and are still able to perform most or all of their activities of daily living (ADLs) on their own.

 Assisted Living Communities/Facilities (ALFs)

-Assisted living community settings can vary, but in most areas it is apartment-style housing setting where an individual has moved out of his or her home and into this community facility to have access to consistent support with Activities of Daily Living or supervision while still maintaining a level of independence.
-Individuals who live in these communities tend to be less impaired and have fewer health problems and may not require medical supervision.
-This personalized care may include assistance with; bathing, dressing, grooming, showering and toileting.
+Assisted living community settings can vary, but in most areas, it is an apartment-style housing setting, where an individual has moved out of his or her home and into this community facility to have access to consistent support with activities of daily living or supervision, while still maintaining a level of independence.
+Individuals who live in these communities tend to be less impaired, have fewer health problems and may not require medical supervision.
+This personalized care may include assistance with bathing, dressing, grooming, showering and toileting.
 Some assisted living services are also provided in residential settings.
 In these settings, seniors receive either a private or shared room in a residential neighborhood home.
-Assisted Living communities may also provide transportation to doctor’s offices, crafts, outings to outside stores or events.
+Assisted Living communities may also provide transportation to doctor’s offices, crafts and outings to stores or events.

 Alzheimer’s / Dementia / Memory Care Communities

-Alzheimer’s / Dementia / Memory Care Communities are for residents with middle to late stage memory conditions, such as Dementia and Alzheimer’s.
+Alzheimer’s / Dementia / Memory Care Communities are for residents with middle to late stage memory conditions, such as dementia and Alzheimer’s.
 These facilities can be located in larger assisted living communities or in smaller residential care settings.
-They specialize in the higher level of special care and some communities may also have the building set up to enhance memory functions and to decrease potential confusion for residents.
+They specialize in providing a higher level of special care, and some communities may also have the building set up to enhance memory functions and to decrease potential confusion for residents.
 Activities focused on memory recall from past experiences are usually the staple of activities in these settings.
-Residents who are appropriate for this setting are usually the residents that are already residing in a assisted living environment who has begun forgetting how to perform daily activities of life or who have been getting lost, wandering or going in other people’s rooms thinking it was their own.
+Residents who are appropriate for this setting are usually the residents who are already residing in an assisted living environment and who have begun forgetting how to perform activities of daily living, or who have been getting lost, wandering or going in other people’s rooms thinking it was their own.

 A nursing home is the highest senior care environment and requires the skilled nursing services of a physician, nurse, social worker, physical therapist, occupational therapist and/or a respiratory therapist.
 These facilities are mostly paid for by Medicare and Medicaid.
-Most frequently a Nursing Home is for a short-term rehabilitation stay rather than a long term care option, unless the senior is on a Medicaid program.
-Most seniors will not need a nursing home due to the increased services that assisted living and Dementia/Alzheimer’s/Memory Care Communities can perform.
-Private pay is rarely used in this care setting and they are considered the most restrictive environments for seniors.
+Most frequently, a nursing home is for a short-term rehabilitation stay rather than a long-term care option, unless the senior is on a Medicaid program.
+Most seniors will not need a nursing home, due to the increased services that assisted living and dementia/Alzheimer’s/memory care communities can perform.
+Private pay is rarely used in this care setting, and nursing homes are considered the most restrictive environments for seniors.

 Continuing Care Retirement Communities (CCRCs)